We Welcome Your Application to Join Us!

 Days 2-5: Day Hikes in Rocky Mountain National Park

 Our trip begins with day hikes in Rocky Mountain National Park.
 We’ll hike beautiful mountains to reach stunning vistas.
 We’ll see lakes, valleys, and peaks.
 We’ll acclimate to the elevation while having fun on the trails and making new friends.

 Day 6: Leadville & the Twin Lakes Region

 From Rocky Mountain National Park, we’ll drive to Leadville, a historic mining town situated just above 10,000 ft.
-We’ll continue our day hiking in the Rockies with a hike around Turquoise Lake or Crystal Lakes.
-We’ll camp at a beautiful lakeside campsite.
+We’ll continue our day hiking in the Rockies with a hike around Twin Lake.
+We’ll also get to camp at a beautiful lakeside campsite.